Three months almost after Cocoa Joy left me, Wessy Joy my Little Brown Dog and Boykin Spaniel came into my life. She was born on November 9,2020.

-I managed to make it a couple of years but my determination came at a price.
+I managed to make it a couple of years without a dog, but my determination came at a price.
 I eventually realized I was battling feelings of loneliness that only a dog could fill.
-I had lots of loving people in my life.
-But the halls in my heart and home were empty.
+I had lots of loving people in my life, but the halls in my heart and home were empty.
 A leash hung beside the back door as a reminder of happier days.
 The dog â€œtoysâ€ wereÂ packed away, the furniture was perfectly arranged, and there was no real need to vacuum the floors two or three times a week.
 I was â€œdogless!â€

-She was right and that is when I began to search for Cocoa.
+She was right and that’s when I began to search for Cocoa.
 I visited shelters where I was tempted over and over again by the big soft eyes of homeless mixed breeds that were mostly made up of Labrador Retrievers.
-I knew I could not handle their size when they were fully grown.
-So, at the advice of my vet, I turned my attention back to familiar groundâ€”Cocker Spanielsâ€”and this is where my search ended.
+I knew I could not handle their 70-lb plus size.
+So, at the advice of a vet, I turned my attention back to familiar groundâ€”Cocker Spanielsâ€”and this is where my search ended.
 I found Cocoa Joy (Cocoa because she is chocolate and Joy because from day one this is what she has beenâ€”a joy).

 This is â€œsupposedâ€ to be her Web site, but it actually is a place where I can post and write about many of lifeâ€™s experiences.
 I do post plenty of dog adventures that also include my second dog addition: Chip the Cocker Spaniel.
 So, thank you for visiting my website and please check back often.
 There’s always lots of new postsâ€”many center on Cocoa and where she lives in beautiful Stephens County, Georgia.